Burpee Museum of Natural History: Jane-Diary of a Dinosaur

 Rockford's Jane exhibit also contains scale casts of other dinosaurs, including a 40-foot Tyrannosaurus rex.
 Another exhibit is Homer, the most complete subadult Triceratops fossil yet discovered in the Hell Creek Formation of southeastern Montana, found by Helmuth Redschlag in July 2005.
 Homer is the primary constituent of the first Triceratops bone bed, at a site discovered in Carter county on land leased to ranchers by the Bureau of Land Management (BLM).
 Preparation of Homer began in the summer of 2005, and was completed in late August 2012.
 The complete skeleton will be on display as part of the Homer's Odyssey exhibit, coming in May 2013.

 In July 2006 The Science Channel aired The Mystery Dinosaur, a one-hour documentary on the discovery and continuing scientific argument over whether Jane is a juvenile T. rex or an adult Nanotyrannus lancensis.
 The Mystery Dinosaur aired on the Discovery Channel in the fall of 2006.

 In March 2007, Jane was nominated as one of Illinois' Seven Wonders.

 The Carboniferous Coal Forest

-A two-story tall prehistoric coal forest is created, which displays local landscape, insects and amphibians as they existed 300 million years ago.
+A two-story tall prehistoric coal forest displays local landscape, insects and amphibians as they existed 300 million years ago.
 Featuring life-size replicas of giant insects and tetrapods, the diorama acts as an analogue to the Mazon Creek fossil beds, a Carboniferous-age geological Lagerstätten in central Illinois, responsible for the preservation of most of the area's coal.
 Chief among the exhibit's specimens is Tullimonstrum gregarium, the Tully Monster, which is the enigmatic state fossil of Illinois.